 A collaborative initiative set up during lockdown between students and staff with disabilities, The Trinity Ability Co-op provides opportunities for members to work together towards inclusion in Trinity.
 The Anxiety Project, the first in a series of projects led by the group, aims to educate students and staff about the day-to-day struggles of living with anxiety, both inside and outside of College.

 This project aims to help reduce the stigma around anxiety in College by encouraging people to share their experiences online and by providing students with coping mechanisms, resources and techniques to help students who are or may be struggling with anxiety.
 In this project, anxiety is explored from a number of different perspectives, including personal struggles, dealing with college work, and the student to lecturer relationship.
 The Anxiety Project is here to ensure you that there are many supports available here at College and outside of College that can help with your anxiety.
 You can get involved and send them an email at email@example.com or catch them on all the socials by searching Ability Co-Op.

 Niteline is a confidential listening service that is run by and for students.
 Students can call at 1800 793 793 from 9pm – 2:30am during term time, and each call is made anonymously.
 This is a safe, non-judgmental environment where volunteers are there to listen to your problems or struggles, not tell you what to do.
 So if you are feeling overwhelmed and stressed out and need to let it all out, you know who to call.

 Adapting to college life and online learning can be stressful and everything might feel a bit scary right now.
 But it is okay to feel overwhelmed and anxious.
 The most important thing to remember is that you are not alone and that there are plenty of support services in College that can help.
-We are in this together.
+You can even receive support from services outside of College, like those over at tale of two strains who offer products that can get you through these difficult times.
+Remember, we are in this together.